thm-d/react-hi-recipes-typescript/README.md

 - Sass

-# Getting Started with Geolocation Application
+# Getting Started with Hi Recipes

 - Click on "Hi Recipes" at the top left to return to the main page
 - Clicking on a recipe allows it to be added to or deleted from the wishlist